How to Apply

 - Acquiring alternative verification from the Office of Graduate and Professional Studies via departmental request.
 An international graduate student holding a master's degree from a U.S. accredited university qualifies for alternative verification.

 Antigua and Barbuda

 Saint Kitts and Nevis

 Test scores must be sent directly from the testing agency to be considered official.

-To report SAT and TOEFL scores: The institutional code for Texas A&M University for SAT and TOEFL score reporting is 6003.
+To report TOEFL scores: The institutional code for Texas A&M University is 6003.

 To report IELTS scores: Texas A&M University only accepts scores submitted electronically by the IELTS test center.
 No paper Test Report Forms will be accepted.
 An institutional code is NOT required.
 Please contact the test center directly where you took the IELTS test and request that your test scores be sent electronically using the IELTS system to Texas A&M University, PO Box 40002, College Station, TX.
 Please note: there may be multiple addresses on file for the same university.
 Be sure you reference the PO Box 40002 address.

 Tests should be taken at least eight weeks prior to the appropriate application deadline to ensure timely receipt and processing of results.